-Pipe bursting is an eco-friendly trenchless pipe laying method which replaces existing host pipes by displacing their fragments into surrounding soil while simultaneously pulling in the new product pipe of the same or larger diameter into the void created.
+Pipe bursting is a trenchless pipe laying method which replaces existing host pipes by displacing their fragments into surrounding soil, while simultaneously pulling in the new product pipe of the same or larger diameter into the void created.
 Pipe bursting can be applied from pit to pit, pit to manhole and manhole to manhole.

 Pipe Bursting Methods

-Initially a winch wire is pulled into the host pipe using a fibre glass rod.
+A winch wire is initially pulled into the host pipe using a fibre glass rod.
 The new pipes are joined outside the pit, normally a butt-fused polyethylene pipe string.
 The new pipe is attached to the cracking hammer and the hammer itself is connected to the air compressor and pulled into the host pipe by the winch.

 The entire configuration is then pulled back by the hydraulic pipe bursting rig through the host pipe towards the exit pit.